Fenbendazole is a deworming drug used in many animals that is now under investigation as an anti-cancer drug.

 - Yamaguchi T, Shimizu J, Oya Y, Horio Y, Hida T. Drug-Induced Liver Injury in a Patient with Nonsmall Cell Lung Cancer after the Self-Administration of Fenbendazole Based on Social Media Information.
 Case Rep Oncol.
 May-Aug 2021;14(2):886-891. doi:10.1159/000516276

-Panacur® and Safe-Guard® is a registered trademark of Merck Animal Health USA
+Panacur® and Safe-Guard® are registered trademarks of Merck Animal Health USA

 Did You Find This Helpful?
 Share It with Your Pack!